The Deb (film): Production

 The stage show premiered in 2022.
 Filming commenced in September 2023.

 Wilson was inspired by Australian films such as The Adventures of Priscilla, Queen of the Desert and Muriel's Wedding.
 "I really like seeing my culture on screen," she said. "[Those films are] very seminal to me and I really wanted to create a movie that was like the modern version of those.
-Those movies have such charm, they're so colourful, and they’re very funny.
+Those movies have such charm, they're so colourful, and they're very funny.
 And they have real heart to them."

-Premiere

-The film premiered on 15 September 2024 as the closing film of the 2024 Toronto International Film Festival.